Delivery Hero is a multinational online food ordering and delivery platform that operates in 70+ countries and partners with 500,000+ restaurants.

 ❌ Problem

-Vendors have noticed significant discrepancies between the sale amounts displayed on the platform and the actual earnings they receive.
-As a result, they frequently contact their Account Managers seeking clarification on how the earnings are calculated.
+Vendors have noticed significant discrepancies between the sale amounts displayed across the platforms (portal app, invoice, POS) and the actual earnings they received.

 🟢 Solution